 We know stuffing all your belongings into one car is not the most fun way to start college (collegiettes across the country know your pain!).
 It requires a lot of foresight to pack everything you need for a year away from home—you’re bound to forget something!
-While we can’t predict your every need, we do have 12 helpful packing suggestions that freshmen don’t usually consider at first.
+While we can’t predict your every need, we do have 12 helpful packing suggestions that freshmen don’t usually consider.
 Our college veterans have weighed in on items they wish they stuffed in their suitcases, and we’ve included the best in this handy checklist.
-So before you close your car trunk full of shoes and posters (mainly shoes), check out these often forgotten college necessities!
+So before you close your car trunk full of shoes and posters (mainly shoes), check out these oft-forgotten college necessities!

 1. Safety Pins

 Etka Partani, a senior at UCLA, says she took her mom’s box of safety pins for granted before she arrived at college.
 “I know it seems random, but sometimes they're completely necessary to adjust an outfit or make sure the costume that you threw together for a party doesn't fall off,” she says.
 You can keep safety pins in a small box with other random knickknacks, such as paper clips and bobby pins.